package base:intrinsics

 count_trailing_zeros :: proc(x: $T) -> T where type_is_integer(T) || type_is_simd_vector(T) {…}

-Counts the number of trailing unset bits (0s) until a set bit (1)` is seen or if at all.
+Counts the number of trailing unset bits (0s) until a set bit (1) is seen or all bits have been counted.

 count_leading_zeros ¶